FlamingWater35/crispcoder/README.md

   - Theme mode selection (System, Light, Dark).
   - Persistent notification control for background processing.
   - Custom output directory configuration.

 ---

+## 📲 Download & Installation

+1. Click the **Download Latest Release** button above, or go to the [Releases page](https://github.com/FlamingWater35/crispcoder/releases/latest).
+2. Download the `crispcoder-vX.X.X-arm64-v8a.apk` file corresponding to your device architecture (usually `arm64-v8a` for modern devices).
+3. Open the downloaded file on your Android device.
+You may need to allow "Install from unknown sources" in your settings.
+4. Once installed, open CrispCoder and grant the necessary storage and notification permissions.

+*Note: You can also check for updates directly within the app from the Settings screen.*

+---